GSA/fedramp-gov/_posts/2023-07-13-rev5-approach-to-sc8-protecting-data-in-transit.md

   - Physical protection picks up again from the second data center’s edge to the receiving component
 - All of the above must be validated by your independent assessor.
 For customers of IaaS/PaaS CSOs, all of the above must be declared as inheritable in the IaaS/PaaS customer responsibility matrix before customers can leverage these controls for DIT protection

-For all CSPs, note that SC-8(5) CAA protection only applies to data in transit (DIT) inside a data center.
+For all CSPs, note that SC-8(5) CAA protection only applies to DIT inside a data center.
 Data at rest (DAR) must still be encrypted.
 CSPs also need to apply SC-13 to encrypted traffic.

 <section class="fedramp-page-container lightest-gray-bkg" style="margin-top:30px">
 	<div class="grid-container " style="padding: 1.5em" >